 Cued Notes provide students with a structure to take better notes during a lecture through a template that cues students to take notes on important aspects of the lecture.
 Then have students summarize the whole lecture or video.
 You can also have students create the cues themselves, this is the Cornell note-taking method.

-Collaborative notes allow students to take and share notes on lectures and videos.
-In a large class, divide students into smaller groups, create a note-taking template or table, and have all members of the groups share their notes, takeaways, and perspectives in the table.
+Collaborative notes or note-taking in pairs allow students to take and share notes on lectures and videos.
+In a large class, divide students into smaller groups or pairs, create a note-taking template or table, and have all members of the groups share their notes, takeaways, and perspectives in the table.
 This method helps students gain a more complete understanding, correct misconceptions, and gain different perspectives.

 Card Sort or Mind Maps

-Students come prepared to class.
-Student groups then work together to use visual diagrams to show the connection of ideas or sort concepts from the readings into categories.
+Card sorts and mind maps help students to connect concepts and ideas.
+A card sort or mind map could be used as a formative assessment or activity focused on the information students read before class or to summarize what they learned in a lecture.
+Student groups could work together to use visual diagrams to show the connection of ideas or sort concepts from the readings into categories.
 Whether done synchronously or asynchronously online, these feel a little bit like a game to the students and encourage socializing, teamwork, and discussion.
-They can easily be done in breakout rooms and there is a multitude of free tools available to build easy mind/concept maps.
+They can easily be done in breakout rooms, and there are a multitude of free tools available to easily build mind/concept maps.

 Active Reading Documents (ARD) give students the necessary incentive to engage with the text/readings.
 ARDs work specifically on four levels of Bloom’s Taxonomy: retrieval, comprehension, analysis, and knowledge utilization.